 - 1. Execution risk

-- 2. Transaction costs
+- 2. Transaction costs (only in some cases)

 - 3. Political risk

 - 4. Tax advantages

 - 5. Liquidity differences

 The CIRP and the execution risk

 There might be time lags during execution, thus implying some extra risk $\rightarrow$ placing orders takes time and market prices may change